Arthur Davidson (footballer, born 1875)

-Arthur Irving Davidson (28 August 1875 – 5 September 1961) was an Australian Presbyterian Minister, Military Chaplain and Australian rules footballer who played for the Fitzroy Football Club in the Victorian Football League (VFL).
+Arthur Irving Davidson (28 August 1875 – 5 September 1961) was an Australian Presbyterian minister, military chaplain and Australian rules footballer who played for the Fitzroy Football Club in the Victorian Football League (VFL).

 Early life

-The son of Presbyterian Minister Rev. Arthur Davidson (1847-1924) and Helen Allen Davidson, nee Pritchard (1849-1936), Arthur Irving Davidson was born in the inner Melbourne suburb of Carlton on 28 August 1875.
-His father served as minister at the John Knox church in Swanston street in Melbourne before moving to a parish in Geelong in 1879 where Davison spent the majority of his childhood.
+The son of Presbyterian Minister Rev. Arthur Davidson (1847–1924) and Helen Allen Davidson, nee Pritchard (1849–1936), Arthur Irving Davidson was born in the inner Melbourne suburb of Carlton on 28 August 1875.
+His father served as minister at the John Knox Church in Swanston Street in Melbourne before moving to a parish in Geelong in 1879 where Davidson spent the majority of his childhood.
 Irving Davidson attended the Geelong College from 1889 to 1893 where he excelled on the sporting field and in his academic studies.

 University

 In 1894, Davidson commenced studying towards an arts degree at the University of Melbourne and he graduated with honours in 1898.
 During his university vacations Davidson worked as a tutor, including stints working for the Ramsay family near Birregurra and the Cumming family of Mount Fyans.

 Davidson entered the Theological Hall at Ormond College where he studied theology as part of a Master of Arts degree.
 He was captain of the Ormond College football team and played two games with Fitzroy in the Victorian Football League during the 1898 VFL season.
 In 1901 Davidson graduated with a Master of Arts degree in the presence of Their Royal Highnesses, the Duke and Duchess of Cornwall and York (who later became King George V and Queen Mary).